-Rishi Sunak rules out sending UK fighter jets to Ukraine as ‘impractical’
+Rishi Sunak rules out fighter jets for Ukraine as war could stretch into 2024

 The No 10 official said the “length of time” in training is the limiting factor rather than opposition to supplying Ukraine with the lethal weaponry – but did not rule out support for allies to supply jets.

 US president Joe Biden said on Monday he is not transferring warplanes to Kyiv despite the requests.
+Mr Macron said “nothing is excluded in principle” when asked about the potential use of western fighter jets in Ukraine – but warned against anything “escalatory”.

 Western defence officials suggested Russia was unlikely to make significant breakthrough in south-east Ukraine, beyond recent gains in outskirts of the city of Bakhmut.
 The Russian capture of the town of Soledar and creeping gains in villages near Bakhmut were described a “sideshow”.